 Even in companies with standard processes, people have different hardware and systems they use, even within the same teams.
 Apple products use different formats than Windows systems, which use different formats from devices using an Android OS.

-The Benefits of Digital Asset Management for E-Commerce Companies
+The Benefits of DAM for E-Commerce Companies

 Digital Asset Management for International Companies